For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 50 euro notes spread out

-Don't let money worries interfere with your time overseas.
-Here are the tips you need to cut costs and make your money go further.
+Working out the best ways to spend money other than sterling can be a headache.
+But don't let money worries interfere with your time overseas.
+These tips will help you cut costs and make your money go further.

 Not sorted your travel insurance yet (or wondering if you actually need it)?
 Head over to our guide to student travel insurance.